top of page

 Day 0: Mandatory gear check at 4 pm in Red Lodge, Montana.

-Day 1: 8 am, Mystic Lake THD (at 6500ft) to Mystic Lake.
+Day 1: 8 am, Timberline THD (at 700ft) to Mystic Lake.
 5 miles with 1000 ft of elevation gain.
 We will hike along the scenic mystic river valley, a drainage of the Beartooth mountains.

 Day 2: Mystic Lake to Pricesse Lake.
 2 miles and 1400 ft of elevation gain.
 The remote alpine lake is at 9000 ft and offers quietness and wildlife seeings.
 Option to explore and day hike to Avalanche Lake.